Perfect Dark: Concept and design

 Perfect Dark was developed by Rare and originally directed by Martin Hollis as a spiritual successor to the company's 1997 first-person shooter GoldenEye 007.
-Shortly after GoldenEye 007 was released, Rare was planning to work on a game based on the GoldenEye sequel Tomorrow Never Dies, but the company was outbid by Electronic Arts, which would release their video game adaptation in 1999.
+Shortly after GoldenEye 007 was released, Rare was planning to work on a game based on the film Tomorrow Never Dies, but the company was outbid by Electronic Arts, which would release their video game adaptation in 1999.
 The result did not upset the developers, who felt they had already spent too much time immersed in the James Bond universe.
-Working titles for the new project included "Covert Ops" and "Alien Intelligence" before the words "Perfect Dark" were decided on.
+Working titles for the new project included "Covert Ops" and "Alien Intelligence" before the title "Perfect Dark" was decided on.
 The word "Dark" was chosen for its association with the game's bleak focus on killing.
 Hollis noted naming similarities to the 2006 first-person shooter Black by Criterion Games: "Game developers just like black, nihilism, dystopian futures, the number zero, infinity, spheres, perfection—all that kind of stuff".
 The double slash symbol in the game's logo was inspired by the Japanese writing system, while the bad grammar of the phrase "Perfect Dark" partially alludes to Hollis' affection for the way Japanese developers use English words in their own games and products.